 - bay leaf

-Cook on high for at least 10 hours.
-I usually try to let the bones cook on high for 4 hours and low for another 20 hours.
+3. Cook on high for about 10 hours.
 Experiment with the times for your taste preference, but I recommend the longer the better.

-After it cooled in the fridge take it out and scrape off the fat.
+After it’s cooled in the fridge take it out and scrape off the fat.
 You should notice that the broth is gelatinous.
 That is great.
 Once you heat it up it will return to liquid.
 Drink daily or use in other recipes.
-MANGIA!